eabald/neuro-ts/README.md

 # NeuroTS

-NeuroTS is a TypeScript-based neural network library designed for educational purposes.
+NeuroTS is a TypeScript-based neural network designed for educational purposes.
 It provides a simple implementation of neural networks, including layers, neurons, and activation functions.

 ## Features